mceq-project/MCEq/docs/tutorial.rst

 Refer for more info to :ref:`densities`.

-After changing the models, the spectra can be recomputed with a simple `mceq.solve()`.
+After changing the models, the spectra can be recomputed with a :func:`MCEq.core.MCEqRun.solve()`.

 Changing hadronic interaction models ....................................